io-aero/io-docker-shared/docker_images/io-aero-dev/README.md

-# io-aero-dev: IO Aero Development Image
+# IO Aero: io-aero-dev - IO Aero Development Image

 This image supports the use of a Docker container for the development of the **IO Aero** software in an Ubuntu environment.